mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 The silver bullet metaphor, which gives the article its title, has two meanings:

-The first indicates that we are facing a monster that cannot be eliminated with conventional and known weapons.
+The first indicates that we are facing a monster that can't be eliminated with conventional and known weapons.

 The second meaning tells us about an enemy who was our ally, but later became our greatest fear.